chef-boneyard/cookbook-guide/README.md

 If you prefer to work with reveal-md directly instead of the Vagrant workflow, you can use `chef-solo` to bootstrap the cookbook.
 TODO: chef-solo command here.

-If you would like to do it by hand, these are the steps:
+If you would prefer the manual steps:

 * Install npm and phantomjs
 * Configuring the npm registry and install reveal-md